 Milo Adami is a filmmaker and lecturer at the Academy of Fine Arts in Bologna and ISIA in Urbino.
 He holds a PhD in Performing Arts from La Sapienza University in Rome.
 In recent years, his research has been oriented towards a historical overview of the relationship between art and the moving image.

 Educational workshop involving classes VA Locchi, VB Locchi, VA Calvino, V Ambrosoli, IV Ambrosoli of I.C.
 Statale Pirandello primary school.
-The workshop is held by artist Maria Pecchioli and provides writing, development and filming skills for the production of a short film on the theme of the game.
+The workshop has been held by artist Maria Pecchioli and provided writing, development and filming skills for the production of a short film on the theme of the game.

-The artist will meet the students and teachers to set up the workshop on the script and storyboard of a short film on the theme of the game as rediscovery of the territory.
-At the end of the cycle of lessons, the artist will coordinate the students in the shooting phase of the short film and will edit it.
+The artist met the students and teachers to set up the workshop on the script and storyboard of a short film on the theme of the game as rediscovery of the territory.
+At the end of the cycle of lessons, the artist has coordinated the students in the shooting phase of the short film and edited it.

 The Toolbox – Children film their game is accessible with a private password by clicking here: LINK